krumiaa/MindMaker/README.md

 - Ready to use example project demonstrating how to use the API
 - Modify the full range of learning parameters including the number of networks layers, batch size, learning rate, gamma, exploration/exploitation trade off, etc
 - Self-play mechanism for training agents in adversarial scenarios
-- Supported off the shelf Deep RL Algorithms include:
+- Supported off the shelf Deep RL Algorithms include*:
   -	A2C
   -	ACER
    -	ACKTR
    -	DDPG
    -	DQN
-   -	GAIL
-   -	HER
-   -	PPO1
-   -	PPO2
+   -	PPO
    -	SAC
    -	TD3
    -	TRPO
+*UE4 and UE5 versions of the DRL Learning engine contain different subset of above algorithms

 ## Components
 There are two primary components you will use while working with the MindMaker Plugin, an Unreal Enginge Project containing the learning environment, and a standalone machine learning library used by the agent to optimize whatever it is attempting to learn.
 The standalone machine learning library can either be a custom python script in the event you are creating your own ML tool using MindMaker’s Remote ML Server, or it could be a precompiled learning engine such as the [MindMaker DRL Engine(Stable Baselines Algorithms)](https://unrealengine.com/marketplace/en-US/product/neurostudio-self-learning-ai).